PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Experimental features

-The version 1.7.8 is introducing the Experimental features so that complex new features can be disabled or hidden by default until considered stable. the Experimental features works as a Feature Flags that can allow developers to deliver small incremental chunks without compromising system stability, which is a common practice in the software world.
+The version 1.7.8 is introducing the Experimental features so that complex new features can be disabled or hidden by default until considered stable.
+The Experimental features works as a Feature Flags that can allow developers to deliver small incremental chunks without compromising system stability, which is a common practice in the software world.
 So on Advanced Parameters > Experimental Features, knowing the risks involved, the developers can enable or disable a feature.

 ![the new Experimental features page](/assets/images/2021/experimental-features.png)

 #### Product page

 The new features brought to the page are made available only through the Experimental feature page to let the community test this page only in test environments to give us maximum feedback.
-This page, being one of the main page of PrestaShop, has been delivered into a feature flag to assure its stability before replacing the old page.
+This page, being one of the main pages of PrestaShop, has been delivered into a feature flag to assure its stability before replacing the old page.

 The new page includes:
 - **A bulk suppression in the image manager**

-It allows the user to remove images from product easily specially when the product contains a lot of images.
+It allows the user to remove images from the product easily especially when the product contains a lot of images.

 - **The possibility to replace an image**